 On the second day of the summit, 15 February, it was time for The Civil Society Forum.
 Some 1500 representatives of DPOs and NGOs around the globe got together to issues of critical relevance to the global disability movement and the realization of the Convention on the Rights of Persons with Disabilities (CRPD).
 The forum adopted a Civil Society Declaration at the end of the session.

 The main GDS top level meeting took place on 16-17 February 2022.
-More than 7100 individuals participated and almost 1300 commitments on disability inclusion in areas like health, education, livelihoods, crisis and conflict, and OPD involvement were announced from 188 different stakeholders.
+More than 7100 individuals participated and over 1400 commitments on disability inclusion in areas like health, education, livelihoods, crisis and conflict, and OPD involvement were announced from 188 different stakeholders.
 A co-chairs’ summary was published to sum it all up.

 In addition, a myriad of side events were organized by governments and DPOs in the participating countries.